matwoodatms/hat-trick/codingSetup.md

 `sudo apt-get install python-wxgtk-media3.0`

+# Getting ready for Bluetooth
+Sadly some combination of all that follow were necessary to get bluetooth working on the RPi.
+`sudo apt-get install bluetooth bluez libbluetooth-dev python-bluez`

+`python -m pip install pybluez`

+`sudo pip3 install pybluez`

+This was definitely necessary to get past the "no advertisable device" error.
+`cd /etc/systemd/system/bluetooth.target.wants/`

+`sudo nano bluetooth.service`

+On the ExecStart line with bluetoothd add "-C" and save.

+`sudo reboot`

+`sudo sdptool add SP`

+`sudo hcitool dev`

+Note the hci value (for me, hci0).

+`sudo hciconfig hci0 piscan`

+Now the bluetooth .py should run with sudo successfully.

 # Developing remotely from MacOS
 You can use SSH to administer the Raspberry Pi remotely, which is super helpful if you've connected a tiny 240x240 screen...